Lucy Walsh

 Lucy Marie Walsh (born December 3, 1982) is an American actress, singer, songwriter, and pianist.
 She is also known for her television and film roles.
 She is the daughter of Eagles' guitarist Joe Walsh and his third wife, Juanita "Jody" Boyer.

 Personal life

 Walsh has been married to Will Sweeny since May 2021.
-He is the son of ghost hunter Yvette Fielding.
+He is the son of ghost hunter Yvette Fielding, who is the cousin of renowned ghost hunter and Most Haunted cameraman Stuart Torevell.

 Musical career

 Lucy is also a classically trained pianist and a professional singer and songwriter.
 She grew up in a musical family, her father is Joe Walsh of the band Eagles (she was named “Favorite Rockstar Daughter” by CBS News, her uncle (by marriage) is Ringo Starr of The Beatles, and her grandmother was a pianist for the New York City Ballet.
 When Lucy's dad was awarded the Kennedy Center Honor by President Barack Obama and First Lady Michelle Obama, she attended the White House by his side.
 Signed to Island Def Jam by Jay-Z and L.A.
 Reid, Lucy has toured internationally with her music, most recently with Maroon 5, OneRepublic and Bruno Mars.

 She has performed on National Television with MTV's hit series Rock the Cradle, earning the highest judge's score of the season.
 Judge Larry Rudolph said that "the hairs on his arms were standing up after hearing her.
 She received a "Perfect 10 from Rudolph for her performance of Don Henley's "The Heart of the Matter".
 Fellow judge Brian Friedman said, "Lucy was untouchable... magical, I was in her soul."